 Final Thoughts

 Personally, I find great satisfaction in reproducing classic experiments.
 These small-scale, well-designed setups offer an ideal playground for experimenting with learning rates, optimizers, architectures, and more.
-They showcase how thoughtful design can lead to deep insights into learning systems.
+They showcase how thoughtful experiment design can lead to deep insights into learning systems.
 My implementation is not intended to be fully polished.
 You’re more than welcome to build on top of it to try methods that can improve the testing accuracy.

 Role-specific representations?